Harvard University Police Department: Divisions

-Law Enforcement Authority
+Authority

 All sworn members of the Harvard University Police Department are sworn as special state police officers under Massachusetts General Laws Chapter 22C Section 63.
 This gives them full powers of arrest in and upon all property owned or controlled by Harvard University.
 Additionally, all officers hold commissions as deputy sheriffs for Middlesex County and Suffolk County, which gives them powers of arrest throughout Cambridge, Somerville, and Boston, where Harvard has facilities.